Civil Engineering MSc

 - Learn how to address complex construction project problems

 Work experience and career planning

 We'll help you to identify internships, voluntary roles and opportunities that will complement your studies.

 When you finish the course, our Careers and Employability service can help you find a job that puts your skills to work in the construction industry, or in related fields.

 After you leave the University, you can get help, advice and support for up to 5 years from our Careers and Employability service as you advance in your career.

 Careers and opportunities

 Civil engineers need a wide range of skills and abilities in order to meet society's changing needs.
-When you graduate from the MSc Civil Engineering degree course, you'll have the expert knowledge, technical skills and competencies that employers in the construction industry expect.
+When you graduate from the MSc Civil Engineering degree course, you'll have the expert knowledge, technical skills and competencies that employers in industry expect.
 The employment rate for our civil engineering graduates is excellent.

 Career opportunities include:

 - Civil engineering